03.10.2025

 Insufficient Income or Employment History

-One of the most common reasons your credit card application might be rejected is insufficient income or a lack of employment stability.
-Credit card issuers want to ensure that you have a steady income to repay any credit you use.
+One of the most common reasons a credit card application is denied is not enough income or unstable employment.
+Credit card companies want assurance that you have stable income to pay them back for any credit you use.

 High Debt-to-Income Ratio

-The Debt-to-Income Ratio (DTI) is a critical factor in the approval process.
-DTI is the percentage of your income that goes toward paying off debt.
-Banks use this ratio to assess how much of your income is already committed to existing obligations and whether you can manage additional credit.
+Debt-to-income ratio (DTI): DTI is the percentage of your income that goes toward paying off debt.
+This figure shows lenders how much of your income is committed to existing obligations and gives an idea of your ability to take on more credit.

-In Malaysia, the ideal DTI for a smooth credit card application is below 70% for applicants earning RM3,000 or more monthly.
-If your DTI is too high, it signals to the bank that you may not be able to repay additional debt, which is why your credit card application could be rejected.
+In Malaysia, the perfect DTI to ensure your credit card application is approved successfully is below 70% for those who earn RM3,000 a month and above.
+If your DTI is too high it indicates to the bank that you cannot spare more cash to repay further loans, which is the reason why your credit card application may be rejected.

-Example: If you already have multiple loans, including a home loan and a car loan, and your monthly debt obligations are consuming a significant portion of your income, you may be rejected for a new credit card due to a high DTI.
+Example: If you have multiple loans, such as a home loan and a car loan, and your monthly debt obligations take up a large part of your income, you could be denied a new credit card if your DTI is too high.

 Poor Credit History or CTOS/CCRIS Records

-Your credit history plays a pivotal role in whether or not your credit card application is approved.
-Banks check your credit report through systems like CTOS (Centralized Trading Online System) and CCRIS (Central Credit Reference Information System) in Malaysia.
-If your credit report shows late payments, defaults, or other negative marks, it can lead to a rejection.
+Your credit history is vital to the card issuer’s decision to approve (or decline) your application.
+Banks assess your credit report via CTOS (Centralized Trading Online System) and CCRIS (Central Credit Reference Information System) in Malaysia.
+Late payments, defaults, and other black marks can lead to your application being declined.

-Example: Let’s say you’ve missed a few loan repayments in the past, or have defaulted on a personal loan.
-These negative entries will appear in your CTOS or CCRIS report and could prevent you from being approved for a credit card.
+Example: You may have missed a few loan repayments, or even defaulted on a personal loan.
+Those negative entries will end up on your CTOS or CCRIS report, and could result in your application being rejected on credit card approval.

 Incomplete or Incorrect Application